Delaware–West Chester football rivalry

 The rivalry between the Delaware Fightin' Blue Hens and the West Chester Golden Rams was a match-up between two similarly sized schools located less than 30 mi apart.
-Presently, West Chester competes in the Pennsylvania State Athletic Conference as a member of Division II, while Delaware competes in the Colonial Athletic Association as a member of Division I FCS.
-These classifications allow for competition between the schools, but give inherent advantages to Delaware.
+Presently, West Chester competes in the Pennsylvania State Athletic Conference as a member of Division II, while Delaware competes in Conference USA as a member of Division I FBS.
+These classifications don’t allow for competition between the schools, but when Delaware was in the FCS level they were allowed to play each other.
 Prior to 1980, Delaware competed in Division II, placing them on the same level as West Chester.
 As of 2023, there are no future meetings scheduled in this series.

 Game results

 A game was scheduled for September 15, 2001, that was cancelled following the September 11 attacks.